OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/12-Testing_for_Command_Injection.md

 ## How to Test

-When viewing a file in a web application, the file name is often shown in the URL.
+When viewing a file in a web application, the filename is often shown in the URL.
 Perl allows piping data from a process into an open statement.
-The user can simply append the Pipe symbol `|` onto the end of the file name.
+The user can simply append the Pipe symbol `|` onto the end of the filename.

 Example URL before alteration: